-Nightingale & Sparrow Press are closed until August 2020.
+Nightingale & Sparrow Press chapbook submissions are open 3-16 August 2020.

 Nightingale and Sparrow aims to soar through written and visual arts.
 We want to publish work that takes the earthly and makes it ethereal.
 Send us your deepest thoughts, most poignant memories, and flights of fancy.